How to Become a North Dakota Notary

 Yes.
 An assurance in the form of a surety bond or its functional equivalent in the amount of $7,500 is required for all new applicants seeking an appointment as a notary public as well as for renewing notaries in North Dakota.
 The assurance must be issued by a surety or other entity licensed or authorized to do business in North Dakota and is subject to approval by the Secretary of State.
 A notary public may perform notarial acts in North Dakota only during the period that a valid surety bond is on file with the Secretary of State.

-Do I need a North Dakota notary errors & omission insurance?
+Do I need a North Dakota notary errors and omission insurance?

 Errors and omissions insurance is optional and not required by state notary law in North Dakota.
 The American Association of Notaries strongly recommends that North Dakota notaries public obtain errors and omissions insurance policies for their personal protection against liability.
 Errors and omissions insurance is designed to protect notaries public from liability against unintentional notarial mistakes or omissions that result in financial or other type of loss to the public or a client for which the notary is sued for recovery.
 An E&O policy customarily covers legal fees and damages based on the coverage a North Dakota notary public selects.